 This year we have a Red and White Christmas Tree in our cozy living room.
 I love how this color combination resembles striped candy canes and is so fresh and festive.
+I added some paper snowflakes around the tree and added red and white striped ribbon for added accents.
+Learn how I created this bright and merry Christmas tree.

 But, decorating with red can be tricky, so let’s look at how to style a tree with this bright holiday color.
+As you can see, I love the crisp look of red and white.

 How to Style a Red and White Christmas Tree